 The so-called foreclosure rescue scam is similar to the modification scam in that it also takes advantage of the desperation of people afraid of losing their homes.
 The ”rescue specialist” drains all the equity from your property and then finds another buyer who takes possession right out from under you.
 Please remember, only an experienced debt settlement attorney can stop the foreclosure process in Chicago, IL once it has started.

 Most people who are having trouble paying their mortgages have maxed out their credit cards in the process of trying to make things work.
 This is how the so-called debt settlement companies got into the picture.
 These people promise that they'll negotiate a settlement of your credit card debt — promising reductions in total debt of 40 percent and more.
 All you have to do is pay them a large fee in advance.

 But most banks won't even deal with debt settlement companies, and using the industry's own figures, we see that they settle only about 20 percent of the debt they take on.
 The largest settlement companies are being sued for fraud and deceptive marketing methods by attorneys general in many states.
 Debt settlement is one of the most pervasive scams out there.
 Stay away!

 Let DebtStoppers help you keep your home — and your sanity

 Don't let foreclosure happen to your family.
 Fill out our free personal debt analysis form and find out for free if a DebtStoppers plan is a better plan for you.
-Our Chicago bankruptcy attorneys will sit down with you face to face to discuss your options.
+Our bankruptcy attorneys will sit down with you face to face to discuss your options.